tnwae/tnwae/README.md

 ### Greetings

 My name is William Ellison.
 I'm a software hobbyist and healthcare revenue cycle nerd trying to figure out his next move.
+I'm actively studying IT support and automation on Coursera.

-- 📫 How to reach me: You can reach out to me on LinkedIn, X, and Instagram using the links in my profile.
+- 📫 How to reach me: You can reach out to me on LinkedIn using the link in my profile.

-- 😄 Pronouns: he/him/his (English); il/lui (français); он (Русский); 他（中文）
+- 😄 Pronouns: he/him/his (English); il/lui (français); él/ello (español); 他（中文）

-- ⚡ Fun fact: I speak six languages: English, Mandarin Chinese, Russian, Japanese, and French.